spacetelescope/mirage/docs/input_yaml_parameters.rst

 pixelAreaMap
 ++++++++++++

 Fits file containing the pixel area map for the detector to be simulated.
 If provided, the pixel area map is multiplied into the seed image at a point when the seed image contains only extended sources.
-Point sources do not have the pixel area map applied to them. **DESCRIBE IN MORE DETAIL WHAT'S GOING ON** The pixel area map file must be in the format of the JWST pixel area map reference file. **ADD LINK HERE**
+Point sources have the pixel area map applied to them at the time the PSF libraries were created via `webbpsf <https://webbpsf.readthedocs.io/en/stable/>`_.
+The pixel area map file must be in the format of the `JWST pixel area map reference file <https://jwst-pipeline.readthedocs.io/en/stable/jwst/photom/reference_files.html#area-reference-file>`_.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of pixel area map files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of pixel area map files that can be used.

 subarray_defs
 +++++++++++++

 Name of a whitespace-delimited ascii file that lists all of the possible supported subarray apertures.
-This file is provided with the MIRAGE repository, in the config subdirectory.
+This file is provided with the MIRAGE repository, in the `config <https://github.com/spacetelescope/mirage/tree/master/mirage/config>`_ subdirectory.

 .. hint::
 	To use the subarray definition files packaged with Mirage, set this to **config** in the input yaml file.
 This is the default when creating yaml files from an APT file using the :ref:`yaml generator <yaml_generator>`

-For each subarray, the file must list the full aperture name (e.g. NRCA1_FULL) as well as the corresponding name used in proposal planning (e.g. FULL), **??as well as the detector on which that subarray is used, and the necessary filter for the subarray (for the special GRISM entries).??**  and the number of amplifiers used in the readout.
+For each subarray, the file must list the full aperture name (e.g. NRCA1_FULL) as well as the corresponding name used in proposal planning (e.g. FULL), as well as the number of amplifiers used to read out each aperture.

 readpattdefs
 ++++++++++++

 Ascii file which gives the definitions of the possible readout patterns for the instrument.
 For each readout pattern, the number of frames averaged to create each group (nframe) and the number of frames skipped beteren each group (nskip) must be specified, as well as the maximum number of allowed groups.
 For a given readout pattern the simulator will search the entries in this file in order to determine the proper nframe and nskip values to use.
 The current lists of acceptable NIRCam and NIRISS readout patterns are given on the NIRCam  and NIRISS  detector readouts webpages.
-These files for all instruments are provided with the MIRAGE repository, in the config subdirectory.
+These files for all instruments are provided with the MIRAGE repository, in the `config <https://github.com/spacetelescope/mirage/tree/master/mirage/config>`_ subdirectory.

 .. hint::
 	To use the readout pattern definition files packaged with Mirage, set this to **config** in the input yaml file.
 This is the default when creating yaml files from an APT file using the :ref:`yaml generator <yaml_generator>`